Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 The purpose of this poroject is to learn ARIMA models and then apply that knowledge to forecast Covid cases.

-The time-series data on several US states on Covid cases are posted on Canvas --- See "2020_Covid_Data.xlsx" on the course page.
+The time-series data on several US states on Covid cases  --- See "2020_Covid_Data.xlsx" on the course page.
 You can use it to train/test your models.

 Each member of your team is assigned to one US state